levelspend/levelspend.github.io/README.md

 ## Method

-Retirement consumption is the annuity payment that amortizes the retirement-date portfolio, plus the present value of future pension and Social Security, minus the present value of any legacy, over the remaining horizon.
+Retirement spending is the annuity payment that amortizes the retirement-date portfolio, plus the present value of future pension and Social Security, minus the present value of any legacy, over the remaining horizon.